The official blog of the Lung Institute.

 - 6 cups diagonally sliced (1/4 inch) peeled carrots

 - 1 1/2 cups toasted pecan halves

 Heat oil in a nonstick frying pan over medium-high heat.
 Add carrots and cook, stirring frequently for 4 minutes.
 Stir in ginger and sugar and cook until sugar melts for about 2 minutes.
 Add pecans and cook until carrots are tender and mixture is glazed in sugar, 3 to 5 minutes.

 These festive recipes can be good for Fall activities, or you can try one for Thanksgiving.
 Patients with COPD can benefit from doing indoor activities, such as cooking.
-People with lung disease can also benefit from stem cell therapy.
+People with lung disease can also benefit from cellular therapy.
 Balancing healthy activities with treatments can give patients a better quality of life.
 If you or a loved one has lung disease and would like more information, contact the Lung Institute by calling (800) 729-3065 today.